 From a process perspective, it’s a very simple procedure:

-3. A new menu will appear.
+- A new menu will appear.
 There you can fill in the name and description.
 For example, I will create a Domain called BoD (Board of Directors) for demonstration purposes.
-Name and Description Name and Description
+Name and Description

-4. Then we can choose an image that the domain will carry with it.
+- Then we can choose an image that the domain will carry with it.
 Where?
 Within OneLake Data Hub for now.
-Domain Image Domain Image
+Domain Image

-5. The selection is not great, and you can’t even upload your picture, but we are at the beginning, and hopefully, we will get more options further along.
-Select from Images Select from Images
+- The selection is not great, and you can’t even upload your picture, but we are at the beginning, and hopefully, we will get more options further along.
+Select from Images

-• How the domain admin sees the Admin portal: Domain Admins Perspective Domain Admins Perspective
+- How the domain admin sees the Admin portal: Domain Admins Perspective

-• Admin can edit the description of the domain and assignment of contributors, but he cannot edit, delete or add additional admins.
-Updates that Domain Admin can do Updates that Domain Admin can do
+- Admin can edit the description of the domain and assignment of contributors, but he cannot edit, delete or add additional admins.
+Updates that Domain Admin can do

-8. The last step is the assignment of the workspaces themselves.
+- The last step is the assignment of the workspaces themselves.
 This can be done both here, from the Microsoft Fabric / Power BI Admin Portal, or directly in the settings of each workspace.
 I will return to the settings within the workspace because the settings from this environment can do a few extra things!
-Assign workspaces Assign workspaces
+Assign workspaces

-9. After clicking “Assign workspaces,” we can choose how we want to add them - we can add workspaces individually or in bulk.
-Types of assignment Types of assignment
+- After clicking “Assign workspaces,” we can choose how we want to add them - we can add workspaces individually or in bulk.
+Types of assignment

-• Assign by workspace admin will allow us to assign all workspaces where the selected user is in the role of workspace admin.
+- Assign by workspace admin will allow us to assign all workspaces where the selected user is in the role of workspace admin.
 There is one exception.
 The user’s “My workspace” will not be assigned to this domain.
 At the same time, you need to be careful if we control Domain Contributors using security groups, for example, this user will also be added as a Contributor!
-Assign by Workspace Admin Assign by Workspace Admin
+Assign by Workspace Admin

-• Assign by capacity works very similarly.
+- Assign by capacity works very similarly.
 Of course, we are not talking here about adding anyone to the Contributor role, but about the fact that “My workspace” (supported by capacity and it does not matter whether it is a Premium Per User or a full-on license, such as P1) will not be added to this domain.
-Assign by Capacity Assign by Capacity
+Assign by Capacity

 But what about adding a workspace to a domain from its environment?
 Even easier.
 We have to distinguish whether we are establishing a given workspace or already modifying it.